What is the Endangered Species Act?

 Read the full fact sheet HERE.

 Critical habitats of endangered species are also protected under the ESA.
 These areas contain the “physical or biological features that are essentials to the conservation of species.”
-Recently, the administration decided that land unoccupied by species may still be protected for future species conservation, expanding the role of critical habitat in ESA decisions.
-An area can also be excluded from designation if economic analysis finds that “the benefits of excluding it outweigh the benefits of including it, unless failure to designate the area as critical habitat may lead to extinction of the listed species.”
+In 2016, the Obama administration decided that land unoccupied by species may still be protected for future species conservation, expanding the role of critical habitat in ESA decisions.
+Currently, an area can also be excluded from designation if economic analysis finds that “the benefits of excluding it outweigh the benefits of including it, unless failure to designate the area as critical habitat may lead to extinction of the listed species.”

 How Are ESA Listings Made?